 The Manor of Wingham was given to the Abbey of Christ Church in Canterbury in 836 by Athelstan, King of Kent.
 The manor covered much of the land in the present parishes of Ash, Goodnestone, Nonington, Wingham, and Womenswold.
 It is recorded as Winganham in 946, and Wingehame in the Domesday Survey of 1086.

-In what became the old parish of Nonington the Manor of Wingham held Ackholt; Kittington; Oxenden, later Oxney; North and South Nonington (centred around the present hamlet of Nonington, Ratling Court, and Old Court); a small part of Soles manor; and the woodland at Crudeswood, later Curleswood Park.
+In what became the old parish of Nonington the Manor of Wingham held the hamlets of Ackholt; Kittington; Oxenden, later Oxney; North and South Nonington; a small acreage near the Manor of Soles; and the woodland at Crudeswood, later Curleswood Park.

 The manors of Eswalt, Essewelle, and Soles along with Mounton, were not part of the Manor of Wingham.
 Mounton, also Monkton, was a small estate of some twenty-five acres or so around the present Gooseberry Hall Farm which was part of the Manor of Adisham, another manor held by Christ Church.